huridocs/uwazi/README.md

       Then open a .js file and go to: view -> syntax -> open all current extensions as ... -> Babel -> Javascript (Babel)

-- if autowatch does not work, check the max_user_watches with:
+- If autowatch does not work, check the max_user_watches with:

   ```
   $ sysctl fs.inotify.max_user_watches